dairefinn/ollama-react-frontend/README.md

 ### Tools

 The chat has the ability to call tools.
-Currently there are some built in tools for interacting with it's memory.
+Currently there are some built in tools for interacting with it's memory and the filesystem

 ### Memory

 The agent can use some built-in tools to read and write memories.

+### Filesystem access

+The agent has tools for both reading and writing to the filesystem.
+You must define an allowlist in the settings in order for these to work.